wandrey66/Zabbix-WebHook-GLPI/README.md

 V2 what is the new:
 - add update and close support ticket
 - add URL zabbix trigger into the ticket.

+Instruction for test:
+Please remember that the script is maked for capture zabbix parameters, if you want make the test directly please set the next values:
+Event_Value:1
+Event_Update_Status:0